inside

 Which heat pump is the right one?

-The heat pump has become a standard heating system in recent years.
-Depending on the model and version, they can be used both in new-builds and in existing buildings for resource-saving heat generation.
-Large or small property, single-family house or multi-family house – which heat pump is the right one for your own construction or modernisation project depends above all on the conditions in and around the house.
-A few rough classifications and bits of basic data help in the selection process.
+Heat pumps can be used in large or small properties, detached houses, and blocks of flats – but deciding which one is right for your own construction or modernisation project primarily depends on the conditions in and around the building.
+A few rough classifications and items of basic data help in the selection process.

-Benefits of heat pumps:
+Benefits of heat pumps

 • They cover the heat and hot water needs of a household.

-• You will have low operating costs.
+• They have low operating costs.

-I am planning a new-build: on a smaller plot of land
+On a smaller plot of land

-Air/water heat pump outdoor installation
+Air/water heat pump as a heat source:

-Heat source for air/water heat pump: An air/water heat pump uses the ambient or outside air to generate the desired heat.
+An air/water heat pump uses the ambient or outside air to generate the desired level of heat.
 This heat source can be tapped almost anywhere with little effort.
-This makes an air/water heat pump universally applicable – so the technology can optionally be installed either indoors or outdoors.
-Particularly interesting for new-builds is the connection with a low-temperature heating system, such as underfloor or wall heating.

 Suitable Kermi system components